junaidzm13/COMP2113_40/README.md

   - The first step is to compile and run the program.
 To compile do "make ludo_main".
   - Then you will have to enter the number of players as a single integer.
 Number of players can only be between 2 and 4.
   - Then depending on the number of players, each user will be asked to input his/her username and then will be prompted with a list of token symbols to select from.
 This list only includes characters and therefore, the user can only enter a character.
-  - Once, this step is completed, the board will be displayed and the player 1 will be prompted to roll the dice. *Note: Player numbers are given in the same order as the entered usernames*
+  - Once, this step is completed, the board will be displayed and the player 1 will be prompted to roll the dice by pressing any key. *Note: Player numbers are given in the same order as the entered usernames*
   - From this onwards, each player will roll the dice on his/her turn and will move the tokens accordingly.
 After the dice roll at each player's turn, the player will prompted to select the dice roll that he/she would like to move first (if there are more than one dice rolls).
 Then the player is prompted to select the token that he/she would like to move.
 Obviously, this depends whether he/she has any token that can move.
   - The first player to reach home marked by \<token_symbol\>H (i.e. YH) on the board, with all 4 tokens is given the rank of 1.
 The subsequent rankings are given accordingly.
   - The remaining players keep playing until a single player remains.
 At this point, the game ends and that match's rankings are displayed.